abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ### Force Password Change at Next Logon

 It's a typical need to force users to change their password after their first successful login.
-Especially, if you as admin create a new user (*from thee Users page of the Identity Pro module*, for example) with an easy initial password or a randomly generated password.
+Especially, if you as admin create a new user (*from the Users page of the Identity Pro module*, for example) with an easy initial password or a randomly generated password.
 The user should change his/her password with a more secure password that only they know.

 In this version, the "Forcing Password Change at Next Logon" feature has been added for this kind of purpose.
 Now, it's possible to force a user to change their password on the next login.